NINJOE-1/SYSC3303Project/README.md

 Samuel Mauricla - Coded FloorSubsystemTest, reviewed other code and documentation.<br>
 Bhavaan Balasubramaniam - Wrote README.md, Created the State Machine Diagrams.<br>

-## Project Iteration 2: Adding the Scheduler and Elevator Subsystems
+## Project Iteration 3: Multiple cars and System Distribution
-The purpose of Iteration 2 is to implement State Machines for the Scheduler and Elevator Subsystems and assume that only 1 elevator is present.
-In addition, the Elevator Subsystem will notify the scheduler when an elevator reaches the floor.
+The purpose of Iteration 3 is to implement the UDP(User Datagram Packets) to communicate between 3 seperate programs.
+In addition, the subsytem has 2 cars.

 ## Files:
 ### [FloorSubsystem.java](src/FloorSubsystem.java)
 The Floor class will extract data from an input file and parses each line to create an 'Event' object.
 In addition, it will incorporate timestamps, the current floor, movement direction, and the destination floor.

 ### [Scheduler.java](src/Scheduler.java)
 The Scheduler class is reponsible for managing elevator requests.
 The requests are pending and completed requests.
 It consists of methods such as adding, processing, and completing events, ensuring there's thread-safe interactions.

 ### [Event.java](src/Event.java)
 The Event class is responsible for maintaing elevator-related events which consists of timestamp (time), current floor (currentFloor), movement direction (move), and requested destination floor (destinationFloor).

 ### [ElevatorSubsystem.java](src/ElevatorSubsystem.java)
 The Elevator Subsystem class is repsonsible for the elevator's movement and responses to scheduler events.
 Some methods that are there include 'Runnable' which handles the Elevator's movements and tracks down the amount of passenger to drop and pick up.
 The 'move' method checks the floor movement and updates the current floor and progress regarding that.
 The 'run' method checks for accurate simulation of elevator movements and waiting periods.

 ### [Direction.java](src/Direction.java)